onlineth/Cosmic-eLab-API/README.md

 }
 ```

-## CheckFile.php
+## FileInfo.php

-Used to check a file before downloading it.
-The purpose is to verify it's on the file system before then going to the getfile.php script.
-If you just performed a recent searchfiles.php query, this probably isn't needed.
+Used to retrieve information about a particular file.
+Can also be used to make sure the file is on the disk before actually downloading it.
+The ouput includes if it was found, and if it was, providing information about the file like the DetectorID, Year, MonthDay, Index, and FileType.

 ### Parameters